CaptainCrouton89/AlariaWiki/World Timeline.md

 #### The Dark Night: 12,000–11,500 BSD

-A 500 year long night
+A 500 year long night, caused by a [shadowrift](Shadowrift).
+A time of great fear and loss for the world.

 #### The Oblivion Years: 11,500–10,400 BSD